processout/processout-php/README.md

 Installation
 ------------

 The package's installation is done using composer.
-Simply add this lines to your composer.json
+Simply add these lines to your composer.json

 ``` json
 {